 [Figure from our paper in Network Neuroscience]

 We found that consistency varied broadly between ROIs.
 While a few ROIs were quite consistent (values around 0.6), many were not (values around 0.2).
 There were many low-consistency ROIs in three commonly used brain atlases.

 From the viewpoint of network analysis, the existence of many low-consistency ROIs is a bit alarming.
 We also observed strong links between low-consistency ROIs – how should this be interpreted?
 These links may be an artefact, as they disappear if we look at the voxel-level signals.
 This means that the source of the problem is probably the averaging of voxel signals into ROI time series.
 While this averaging can reduce noise, it can also remove the signal: at one extreme, if one subpopulation of voxels goes up while another goes down, the average signal is flat.
 More generally, if a ROI consists of many functionally different subareas, their average signal is not necessarily representative of anything.

-In conclusion, we would recommend to be careful with functional brain networks constructed using ROIs; at least, it would be good to go back to the voxel-level data to verify that the obtained results are indeed meaningful.
+In conclusion, we would recommend being careful with functional brain networks constructed using ROIs; at least, it would be good to go back to the voxel-level data to verify that the obtained results are indeed meaningful.

 For details, see our recent paper in Network Neuroscience.